Online Account Security

-- Also known as “two-factor authentication”, this feature requires a second credential to verify your identity when logging in to your accounts (for example, using Duo or entering a unique code sent by text message or email).
+- Also known as “two-factor authentication”, this feature requires a second credential to verify your identity when logging in to your accounts (for example, using a push notification through Duo).

 Keep your personal information current with IU and benefit vendors.

 - Keeping your email, phone number, and address up to date ensures you can be reached immediately if there is a problem with your account.

 Monitor your credit report to catch signs of identity theft early.

 - Federal law allows you to receive a free copy of your credit report every 12 months from each of the three nationwide credit reporting agencies by visiting AnnualCreditReport.com.